Is intermittent fasting healthy

 1. Improved Alertness and benefits for your brain

-• Fasting has been linked to enhanced cognitive function, learning, memory, and attentiveness in studies.
-Fasting helps to protect healthy brain cells by lowering oxidative stress and increasing their stress tolerance.
+• Studies have linked fasting to enhanced cognitive function, learning, memory, and attentiveness.
+It also helps protect healthy brain cells by lowering oxidative stress and increasing stress tolerance.

-• Fasting also increases levels of a hormone in the brain known as a brain-derived neurotrophic factor (BDNF).
+• Fasting also increases hormone levels in the brain, known as a brain-derived neurotrophic factor (BDNF).
 Depression and other mental disorders have been related to BDNF deficiency.

 1. Intermittent fasting and diabetes

-Because of its substantial benefits for insulin resistance, intermittent fasting may help prevent or even treat diabetes.
-Fasting can assist in enhancing insulin sensitivity by lowering insulin and glucose levels in the blood, resulting in improved metabolic performance and fat burning.
+Because of its substantial benefits for insulin resistance, intermittent fasting may help prevent or treat diabetes.
+Fasting can enhance insulin sensitivity by lowering insulin and glucose levels in the blood, resulting in improved metabolic performance and fat burning.

 1. Lower cholesterol, reduce liver fat and improve blood pressure, reducing the risk of cardiovascular disease, type 2 diabetes, and some cancers.